ddev/ddev/docs/content/users/usage/architecture.md

     mv ~/.ddev ${XDG_CONFIG_HOME}/ddev
     ```

     Otherwise, on Linux/WSL2 only, the default `$HOME/.config/ddev` can be used when `~/.config/ddev` exists and `~/.ddev` does not exist.
-You can move the config with:
+You can move the config directory with:

     ```bash
     mv ~/.ddev ~/.config/ddev